scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 ..
 Note: the following line break is intentional in order to force indentation

-**Indexing:** *(lines 3-6)* NumPy supports indexing semantics which are not supported in the array API standard.
+**Indexing:** *(lines 3-6)* NumPy supports non-standardized indexing semantics.
 To be compliant with the standard, 1) boolean masks must be the sole index and cannot be combined with other indexing expressions, and 2) the number of provided single-axis indexing expressions must equal the number of dimensions.

 **Non-standardized APIs:** *(lines 8-9)* NumPy supports several APIs having no equivalent in the array API standard; `np.dot()` is one such API.
 For